LukaszPasich/Anaconda-MAA-MS1/README.md

 With black and white representing the concept of dualism, describing how seemingly opposite or contrary forces may actually be complementary, interconnected, and interdependent in the natural world, and the red colour being universally seen as a sign of both life and aggression - the 3 colours have always been used in martial arts themes.

-In my research of the competitor's websites, I discovered that these were the prevalent colours on all of those websites and the similar colour theme would also be possibly expected by the website user/ visitor, adding credibility to the brand, company and the website.
+In my research of the competitor's websites, I discovered that these were the prevalent colours on all of those websites and the similar colour theme would also be possibly expected by the website user/ visitor.
+Meeting this expectation adds credibility to the brand, company and the website.

 <img src="assets/images_readme/ms1-readme-ux-colours.jpg" alt="Anaconda MAA website colours">